English Neighborhood: History

-from Bulls Ferry and stretching back to Overpeck Creek and the Hackensack River, siting own farm near what is now Palisades Park.
+from Bulls Ferry and stretching back to Overpeck Creek and the Hackensack River, siting his own farm near what is now Palisades Park.
 From time to time he sold or leased other parts of the estate.

-In 1683, administrative districts in the form of counties were established, with Bergen County encompassing the land between the aforementioned rivers from Bergen Point in the south to the newly created and ambiguous state line with New York.
+In 1683, administrative districts in the form of counties were established, with Bergen County encompassing the land between the aforementioned rivers from Bergen Point in the south to the newly created and ambiguous boundary line with New York.
 In 1693, the county was divided into two townships, separated at the current Hudson-Bergen line, with Hackensack Township to the north and Bergen Township to the south.
 In 1710, the nearby village of Hackensack became the county seat.

 Prior to the American Revolutionary War, a liberty pole was erected at a major crossroads, but the English Neighborhood was soon occupied by the British Army after George Washington's retreat from Fort Lee, which had crossed the area.

 The Continental Army maintained a presence in the area to observe the movement of the British in New York.
-Its position between the two armies led to many foraging parties and skirmishes. sometimes called the Forage War.
+Its position between the two armies resulted in many foraging parties and skirmishes, known sometimes as the Forage War.
 Major John André, executed for his collusion with Benedict Arnold, mentions the English Neighborhood in his poem The Cow Chase, in which he muses on the foiling of Anthony Wayne's attempt to secure cows from Bergen.

 On March 22, 1871, Hackensack Township was subdivided into three new Townships, each stretching from the Hudson River on the east to the Hackensack River in the west.
 The southernmost portion, the English Neighborhood, became Ridgefield Township.
 In 1878, the New Jersey Legislature provided for the formation of a borough within a township not exceeding four square miles.
 The passage of a revised Borough Act resulted in a series of subdivisions creating new boroughs.
 Municipalities created from Ridgefield Township (or portions thereof) were Bogota (1894), Leonia (1894), Undercliff (1894; renamed "Edgewater" in 1899), Fairview (1894), Teaneck (part) (1895), Cliffside Park (1895), Englewood (part) (1895), Palisades Park (1899).
 The creation of Fort Lee, New Jersey on April 18, 1904, put an end to Ridgefield Township.

-The area underwent significant growth as its villages expanded and agricultural land was developed as suburbs, spurred by expansion of the railway system in the late 19th century.
+The area underwent significant growth as its villages expanded and agricultural land was developed as suburbs, spurred by expansion of the railway system during the late 19th century.
 The Erie Railroad ran trains to its Hudson waterfront Pavonia Terminal (later via the Susquehanna Transfer with connecting bus service to Manhattan via the Lincoln Tunnel).
 The last train on the Northern Branch from the terminal to the area was on December 12, 1958.
 There are proposals to restore service with extension of a Hudson Bergen Light Rail line known as the Northern Branch Corridor Project.

-Though the term English Neighborhood is no longer widely used there are still places which continue to bear the name.
+Though the term English Neighborhood is no longer used much there are still places which continue to bear the name.
 The Dutch Reformed Church in the English Neighborhood in Ridgefield was built in 1793 by a congregation established in 1770.